Dyadee/digitaltolk/README.md

 3. Some function contains too many if/elseif statement making it harder to trace logic.
 There are even several ifs that can be combined.

+4. Some variables is declared and initialised in the middle of a code block.
+They must be written at the beginning of a code block.